 The Commission has previously considered another stipulation involving a conflict of interest: In the Matter of Leticia Perez, FPPC No. 19/960 (The Commission approved a settlement in this matter on June 18, 2020.)
 The respondent had an economic interest in her spouse's business and through that business, had an economic interest in a cannabis business.
+While Perez reported the spouse's business, Perez failed to report a disclosable source of income to the business.
 The respondent had a conflict of interest when she voted on a decision to ban the sale of cannabis and related products.
-The Commission imposed a penalty of \$4,000.
+The Commission imposed a penalty of \$4,000 for the conflict of interest violation.